Tuition fees for international students

 How to pay your tuition fees

-Applicant View has three payment options.
-You can pay online, by Bank Transfer via Western Union or arrange to pay in person using a credit or debit card.
+Applicant View has several payment options.
+You can pay online via Flywire or arrange to pay in person using a credit or debit card.

-If you are a current student (who joined before September 2020) please go to www.port.ac.uk/student-life/ways-to-pay
+If you are a current student (who joined before October 2021) please visit ways to pay.

 If someone else is paying your fees you can send them the payment link found on your Applicant View.